The Ultimate Guide to Event Personalization

 When executing an ABM strategy it’s often a great asset to leverage event personalization and target specific groups of people within an organization in order to build a relationship.

 4. How To Collect Data For Event Personalization

 Event personalization calls for a shift in your data collection and analytics programs.
 But fear not!
 This transformational data shift allows you to take a more targeted approach to your events.
 This is because personalization prioritizes data surrounding a person (contact, persona, or account) rather than gathering a macro perspective of all your data.

-By capturing relevant data based on your target contacts, personas, or accounts, you’re team is better positioned to tailor experiences, create engaging content, and deliver delightful moments.
+By capturing relevant data based on your target contacts, personas, or accounts, your team is better positioned to tailor experiences, create engaging content, and deliver delightful moments.

 Personalization and Account-based Marketing

 If you haven’t used an account-based marketing strategy for your events, now is a great time to test drive an ABM strategy with events.
 In terms of your CRM data, you’ll need to prioritize a set of organizations or accounts.
 This allows your sales and marketing team to work in unison towards a common goal.

 When making this shift in your data capture, it’s important to review what event technology vendors offer in terms of capturing, syncing, or integrating valuable data and insights that will help you roll out a personalized event plan.